Fill in this quick form to receive your FREE personal holiday quote from us...

 Travel time Franz Josef to Wanaka – 4 hours

 The change in landscape will amaze you as you travel down the West Coast with peeks of the Tasman Sea.
-Take the Haast Pass Highway and admire waterfalls and many viewing points and short walks along the way before reaching Wanaka, an alpine paradise with views so good it’s hard to put down your camera.
+Take the Haast Pass Highway and admire waterfalls and many viewing points and short walks along the way.
+Eventually you will reach Wanaka, an alpine paradise with views so good it’s hard to put down your camera.

 Stay 2 nights in Wanaka.